18F/fbopen/loaders/fbo.gov/README.md

 ## To install the loader
 * Install Elasticsearch.
 On OS X, this is as easy as `brew install elasticsearch`.
+* Install the attachment mapper plugin.
+See directions here: https://github.com/elasticsearch/elasticsearch-mapper-attachments
+* Restart Elasticsearch
-* Create an index on your Elasticsearch cluster:
+* Create an index on your Elasticsearch cluster with the proper field mappings (relative path to mapping given from the FBOpen root):
-    * `curl -XPUT localhost:9200/fbopen`
+    * `curl -XPUT localhost:9200/fbopen --data-binary @loaders/common/mappings.json`
 * In the loaders/fbo.gov/ directory:
 	* `sudo npm install`
         * (note: `sudo` is required so that the json package can be installed globally.)
+* In the loaders/common/ directory:
+    * `npm install`

 ## To import FedBizOpps data
 After install, first load a full set of data using the one-time/weekly loader.
 Then you can simply run nightly updates.